Linaro/website/_posts/current/blog/2023-02-08-top-byte-ignore-for-fun-and-memory-savings.md

 **Note**: Having different top bytes for pointers into the same object is improbable but not impossible.
 Take this as an extreme (and potentially undefined behaviour) example for illustration purposes.

 This is the key problem passing tagged pointers to syscalls, libraries, etc. If they don’t specifically clean the pointers then you will get unpredictable results.
-This is why Linux has required that anyone doing a syscall should do that themselves.
+This is why Linux has required that anyone doing a syscall should opt into the Tagged Address ABI, or remove the bits themselves.

 Some places do this scrubbing.
 One example is [here](https://sourceware.org/git/?p=glibc.git;a=blob;f=sysdeps/aarch64/multiarch/memcpy_a64fx.S;h=c4eab06176d9ff67d3a2de2e2e168b00d8ce87b2;hb=HEAD) (search for “/* Clear special tag bits”).
 However that’s just one function in glibc.
 There are many more and checking that they all do this is likely not viable.